Skip to content

 • Welcome Hotel Hellissandur by Snæfells Glacier National Park

-It is a 3-star hotel located in Klettsbúð 9, IS-360 Hellissandur, Iceland.
+It is a 3-star hotel in Klettsbúð 9, IS-360 Hellissandur, Iceland.
 The hotel offers free private parking and free wifi in public areas.
 Also, it features various amenities, including family rooms, non-smoking rooms, express check-in and check-out and more.

 • Fosshotel Stykkisholmur